markputong/milk-compression/README.md

 | 0       | `Winner, 0 = Blue, 1 = Orange` |

 ## Frames
-Compressed CBT data is made of one or more "frames".
+Compressed milk data is made of one or more "frames".
 Frames contain n-chunks where n is the capture rate.
 Each frame is independent and supports independent decompression.

 ### Frame Format